USING IRONPDF

 The NuGet Package Manager is available in the Visual Studio software for easy installation of packages from NuGet.
 The below screenshot shows how to open the NuGet Package Manager GUI.

-How to Generate PDFs from Templates, Figure 4: NuGet Package Manager
+How to Generate PDF from Template in C#, Figure 4: NuGet Package Manager NuGet Package Manager

 Search for "IronPDF" in the Browse tab of the Package Manager GUI.

-How to Generate PDFs from Templates, Figure 5: IronPDF Installation
+How to Generate PDF from Template in C#, Figure 5: IronPDF Installation IronPDF Installation

 Choose the IronPdf package (first option) and click on the Install button to add it to the Solution.